Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: EM algorithm for the BDRI process

 is a periodic function in $z$, which means that $\tilde{U}_{l,j}(t)$ are Fourier coefficients of this periodic function.
 Therefore, we can use the Riemann approximation to the Fourier transform integral to obtain

 for some suitably large $K$.
-The Fast Fourier Transform (FFT) \citep{Henrici1979} can be applied to compute quickly multiple Fourier coefficients \citep{Lange1982fft,Dorman2004,Suchard2008}.
-We do not, however, use FFT in our algorithm, because for a particular time interval length $t$, we almost always need to compute $\tilde{U}_{i,j}(t)$, $\tilde{D}_{i,j}(t)$, $\tilde{P}_{i,j}(t)$ for only one value of $j$.
+The Fast Fourier Transform (FFT) [\citet{Henrici1979}] can be applied to quickly compute multiple Fourier coefficients [\citet {Lange1982fft,Dorman2004,Suchard2008}].
+We do not, however, use the FFT in our algorithm because, for a particular time interval length $t$, we almost always need to compute $\tilde{U}_{i,j}(t)$, $\tilde{D}_{i,j}(t)$, $\tilde{P}_{i,j}(t)$ for only one value of $j$.